Hackathon-Team-WMU/.github/profile/README.md

-# Hackathon Team WMU
+# Hackathon Team @ WMU

-## Hackathon Team for Developer Club at WMU
+## Let's start building.

 ---

-Welcome to the official GitHub organization for the Hackathon Team of the Developer Club at Western Michigan University (WMU)!
+Welcome to the official GitHub organization for the Hackathon Team of the Developer Club at Western Michigan University!

 ### About Us